 Best wireless gaming headsets

 The Arctis range's distinctive ski goggle headband is effective at keeping the weight of the headset away from your head.
-After a solid 12 months of daily usage, the headband has slacked off, which makes for a looser and slightly less comfortable fit, but the bands themselves are replaceable.
+After a solid 12 months of daily usage, the headband has slacked off, making for a looser and slightly less comfortable fit, but the bands themselves are replaceable.
 We're big fans of the control placements at the rear of the headset, too: volume wheel and mic mute on the left, chat/game mix, and headset on/off on the right.
 The retractable mic is a little quiet, but it remains perfectly usable.

 Read the full Corsair HS70 SE review.

-From here on out you'll find the GSP 670 marketed as the Sennheiser | EPOS GSP 670—and sold by EPOS.
+From here on out, you'll find the GSP 670 marketed as the EPOS | Sennheiser GSP 670—and sold by EPOS.
 The design hasn't changed, though, and neither has anything else we love about this wireless gaming headset.

 Let's be frank, most gaming headsets—regardless of how good they sound—often look a bit silly.
 Whether it's an overly bulky design or aggressive RGB lighting, some headsets targeted at gamers look like ridiculous ancient alien headgear.
 The Virtuoso RGB Wireless SE's are a stylish pair of cans that can be easily confused with some you'd find on our best headphones for gaming list.

 In our review of the Virtuoso, we praised the attention to detail in its design, along with applauding the 20-hour plus battery life.
-Despite having not the best bass set up for music, it's a different story for gaming.
+Despite not having the best bass set up for music, it's a different story for gaming.
 The 7.1 surround sound works great in first-person shooters, and the detachable microphone is one of the best ones we've used.

-How we test wireless gaming headsets
+How do you test wireless gaming headsets?

 Many of the qualities you’re looking for from a wireless headset are the same you’d hope to find in any audio equipment—tone, build quality, and reliability leading the charge.
 As such, we listen to each review model while playing different genres of games, listening to music, and watching movies with bombastic sound effects and surround mixes—think less Werner Herzog, more Chris Nolan.
-We also run a pure sine wave ‘swoop’ across the stated frequency response range (almost always the full 20Hz-20KHz these days), and in the case of surround sound headsets, we’ll listen to audio positional tests like DTS Headphone-X test.
-There’s also our old favorite, the Virtual Barber Shop.
-YouTube’s compression does limit the overall sound quality, but it’s still a great way of separating the wheat from the chaff in surround sound earphones.

 There are a few wireless-specific elements we need to test for, too: battery life, charge time, range, and latency.
 The former is pretty self-explanatory, though, in addition to an ‘everyday use’ battery life test, we also run the headset at full volume to discover how quickly the charge drains under those conditions.
 To ascertain charge time, we… well, we charge the headsets and note how long it takes.